melli79/mathGames/Readme.md

 ## 10. Puzzling Computer
 Write an algorithm that finds a solution of a puzzle.
-You may assume that the total shape is a rectangle and the parts have "tetris look", i.e. simply connected groups of squares.
+You may assume that the total shape is a rectangle and the parts have "Tetris look", i.e. simply connected groups of squares.

 ## 11. Vector Race

 ### 11.1 The GUI

 A vector race happens on a grid with a drawn racing loop.
 All players start at the starting line, next to each other in a fixed order.
 In every turn you move your car forward by the last motion plus/minus one step in each direction.
-If you hit / exceed the track or if you hit another player, you are deccelerated to speed 0 and have to accelerate again in the next round.
+If you hit / exceed the track or if you hit another player, you are decelerated to speed 0 and have to accelerate again in the next round.
 The winner is who passes the goal line in a minimal number of steps.

 Make it an interactive game for 2 players (input either via mouse or via keyboard).